ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 **Options**

---`network`: The network ID.
+- `--network`: The network ID.
---`mac-address`: The mac address of the network interface to be removed.
-The defualt is all mac addresses.
+- `--mac-address`: The mac address of the network interface to be removed.
+The defualt value is all mac addresses.

 ---